marcelorempel/pfc_model/README.md

 simulation_dir = set_simulation_dir(name=name_of_dir)
 ```

 This code snippet creates a new directory called name_of_dir in the current working directory.
-If name_of_dir already exists, "_X" is appended to the end of the name, where X is the lowest non-negative integer so that the resulting name corresponds to a nonexistent directory (e.g. if name_of_dir already exists, name_of_dir_0 is created; if name_of_dir and name_of_dir_0 already exist, name_of_dir_1 is created, and so on).
-If no name is provided, name_of_dir is set to "Simulation_X", where X is the lowest non-negative integer so that the resulting name corresponds to a nonexistent directory (e.g. the first call of the function creates "Simulation_0", the second one creates "Simulation_1" and so on).
+If name_of_dir already exists, "_X" is appended to the end of the name, where X is the lowest positive integer so that the resulting name corresponds to a nonexistent directory (e.g. if name_of_dir already exists, name_of_dir_1 is created; if name_of_dir and name_of_dir_1 already exist, name_of_dir_2 is created, and so on).
+If no name is provided, name_of_dir is set to "Simulation_X", where X is the lowest positive integer so that the resulting name corresponds to a nonexistent directory (e.g. the first call of the function creates "Simulation_1", the second one creates "Simulation_2" and so on).

 # Generating figures and data